 Traders traveling from California to New Mexico in the 19th Century faced huge hazards when they took the Mojave Road.
 The weather could only be measured in extremes – blisteringly hot in the day and bone-chilling at night.
 Water shortages were a way of life for travelers, and countless traders and settlers perished from thirst.

-The Natives who were opposed to the ever-encroaching (and treaty violating) European American development of the west were also dangerous.
+The Natives opposed the ever-encroaching (and treaty-violating) European-American development of the West was also dangerous.
 Warriors from Native tribes frequently raided farms and attacked travelers, rarely leaving survivors.

 Water scarcity and limited options for hunting had long been an issue in the region, fueling animosity.
 The development of railroads would spell the end of the Mojave Road’s importance, as railways provided the most practical means for transporting goods and people quickly and safely from east to west.

-As the industry took hold and resources were provided, cattle grazing grew in popularity on the Mojave’s northern half.
+As the industry took hold and resources were provided, cattle grazing grew in popularity in the Mojave’s northern half.
 On the desert’s southwestern edge is urban and recreational construction.

 See Related: Best Roadtrips in the USA

 Welcoming visitors with its famous sign that reads: “California Welcomes You,” the Mojave National Preserve is a must-stop for any traveler passing through California on I-15.

-Beyond the interstate, you’ll discover ancient lava flows and historic Native American trading routes, Joshua tree forests, and granite peaks.
+Beyond the interstate, you’ll discover ancient lava flows and historic Native American trading routes, Joshua trees, and granite peaks.

 Visitors driving through California can stop at the Mojave National Preserve information center just north of Baker on Interstate 15.
 Off-road driving is allowed in designated areas, but you do need to obtain a permit first.

-Make sure your trip includes time for exploring the surrounding area; the preserve includes volcanic mountains, sand dunes, Joshua tree forests, and the historic Kelso Depot.
+Make sure your trip includes time for exploring the surrounding area; the preserve includes volcanic mountains, dunes, Joshua trees, and the historic Kelso Depot.

 Mojave Desert Location Mojave National Preserve is located in southeastern California near the borders of Arizona and Nevada.
 Its center point is the intersections of Interstate 15 and State Route 127.

 The preserve can be found roughly 120 miles (193 kilometers) northeast of Los Angeles, California, and 200 miles (322 kilometers) southwest of Las Vegas, Nevada.